 Learn more about auto insurance discounts for medical professionals.

 Medical professionals earn an average savings of $19 per six-month auto insurance policy.
 While your occupation isn't the most impactful contributor to insurance premiums, it does make a difference.
-Insurance companies see doctors — and clients with more education in general — as less risky drivers, making them less expensive to insure.
-Let's review some ways to save on auto insurance as a doctor.
+Insurance companies see doctors and healthcare professionals — and clients with more education in general — as less risky drivers, making them less expensive to insure.
+Let's review some ways to find better auto insurance rates as a doctor or healthcare worker.

 Your best bet for finding cheap car insurance as a doctor is by going through USAA (methodology).
 With an average rate of $545 for a six-month policy, USAA is $189 cheaper than the group average.

 GEICO and State Farm are the next cheapest options.
 GEICO charges $56 more per six-month policy than does USAA.
 If you have car accidents or citations on your record, your rates may vary.
 Enter your ZIP code below to see personalized insurance quotes based on your driving profile.

 Insurance companies do not use income as a factor that helps to determine how much a client pays.
 Doctors may earn more than an average person, but insurance companies don't raise their rates accordingly.

 California, Hawaii, Georgia, and Massachusetts do not allow the use of education level in determining car insurance rates.
 These states consider this rating practice discriminatory.
 The difference in insurance pricing between education levels is typically negligible.
 Depending on your insurance provider, there might not even be a difference.

 As insurance is regulated on a state basis, not every company offers an occupation-based discount.
-Some popular companies do extend incentives to those in the medical field:
+Some popular companies do offer special discounts or incentives to those in the medical field: